 Metronidazole can cause cancer in laboratory animals.
 Talk to your doctor about the risks and benefits of taking this medication.

 Why is this medication prescribed?

 How should this medicine be used?

-Metronidazole comes as a tablet, an extended-release tablet, and as a capsule to take by mouth.
-Metronidazole capsules and tablets are usually taken as a one-time dose (or divided into two doses on 1 day) or two to four times daily for up to 10 days or longer.
-Metronidazole extended-release tablets are usually taken once daily at least 1 hour before or 2 hours after a meal for 7 days.
+Metronidazole comes as a tablet, a capsule, and suspension (liquid) to take by mouth.
+Metronidazole tablets and suspension are usually taken as a one-time dose (or divided into two doses on 1 day) or two to four times daily for up to 10 days or longer.
+Metronidazole capsules are usually taken two to four times daily for up to 10 days or longer.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take metronidazole exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.